Mountain gorilla eyes

 At Lake Kivu Looking out at Lake Kivu, Rwanda

-Gondwana Ecotours is dedicated to supporting environmental and cultural causes, and makes donations to non-profit groups on this trip.
+Gondwana Ecotours is dedicated to supporting environmental and cultural causes through travel, and makes donations to non-profit groups on this trip.
 On the Rwanda Gorilla Trek, we carbon offset all of our guests’ travel and contribute to Aspire Rwanda, a non-profit enabling women (who will teach guests about Rwandan cuisine in a cooking class!) with job skills and education.
 These causes embody the mission of Gondwana Ecotours by promoting an environmental and cultural benefit and creating an unforgettable experience.

 rwanda gorilla vacation